Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

 How often does your opponent blitz you, and from where?

 Teams will often carry 3-4 blitz packages into a game.
-We recommend you diagram all of the opponent’s blitzes, and make sure that you have the protections (whether it be 6-man, 7-man, or hot protections) to block all of the blitzes properly.
+We recommend diagramming all of the opponent’s blitzes and ensuring you have the protections (whether 6-man, 7-man, or hot protections) to block them properly.

-Once you’ve identified all of their blitzes, we recommend having a blitz pick-up period during practice so your offensive line can mentally prepare for the blitzes that they’re going to see.
+Once you’ve identified all their blitzes, we recommend a blitz pickup period during practice, so your offensive line can mentally prepare for the blitzes they’ll see.

 Spill Or Box Edges

-If you’re a team that likes to run counter, power, or any gap scheme run, you need to have a plan if the opposing team tries to spill your blocks.
+If you’re a team that likes to run counter, power, or any gap scheme, you need a plan if the opposing team tries to spill your blocks.

 Do you log them into the line of scrimmage?
 Does your running back know where to go if the hole isn’t there, or is he going to run toward the sideline like the defense wants him to?

-These questions can easily be answered by the structure of the defense and seeing how the defensive ends and outline linebackers play on gap schemes.
+These questions can easily be answered by the structure of the defense and by seeing how the defensive ends and outside linebackers play on gap schemes.

 Now that you have all of the tendencies broken down, it’s time to distribute the information.